swiftlang/swift-evolution/proposals/0081-move-where-expression.md

 ## Impact on existing code

-This proposal impacts all declarations which contain where clauses expect for extension declarations and will therefore require a Fix-It.
+This proposal impacts all declarations which contain `where` clauses (except for extension declarations) and will therefore require a Fix-It.

 ## Alternatives considered